 As communities and law enforcement continue to grapple with complex issues of prejudice, victimization and inequality, advocates of armed self-defense on campus enjoy a peculiar immunity to the controversy.

 This isn’t through neglect of valid complaints or legitimate causes, but because of the universality of our message: there is no race, gender, orientation or class that is excluded from the right to self-defense.
-All lives are worthy of protection.
+Students for Concealed Carry doesn’t “welcome” the black voice.
+We are the black voice.
+And the white voice, and all other voices in between.
+We’re the voice united in the same imperative: All lives are worthy of protection.

 According to the National Center for Education Statistics, minorities are increasingly joining the college experience, with college enrollment rates for African American students increasing from 31 to 37 percent since 2000, and Hispanics from 22 to 36 percent.